 Another benefit is the lack of required minimum distributions (RMDs).
 With 401(k)s and traditional IRAs, you must begin making withdrawals beginning at age 70½.
 This money hasn’t been taxed yet, and the government is going to want to collect!

 But Roth IRA funds have already been taxed, so you can hold that money in the Roth indefinitely.
-This makes Roth IRAs are ideal for passing down to heirs.
+This makes Roth IRAs ideal for passing down to heirs.
 They’ll pay no income taxes on inherited Roth IRAs, but they will need to take distributions.

 A Note on Fees

-As with all investment accounts, you need to pay attention to fees with it comes to your Roth IRA.
+As with all investment accounts, you need to pay attention to fees when it comes to your Roth IRA.
 Fees have a sneaky way of eating into your investment returns, and when you’re holding investments for a few decades, that seemingly innocent 1% fee can add up to hundreds of thousands of dollars you don’t get to keep!

 Here are two areas to pay attention: the expense ratio (which is the cost to own the fund) and the fees you pay for an investment advisor to manage your account.